 TIMESTAMP in the shadow table.

-Once selected, the conflict resolution strategy for a given table can later be changed to a different strategy (see Updating the Conflict Resolution Options).
+Once you select it, you can later change the conflict resolution strategy for a given table to a different strategy.
+See Updating the conflict-resolution options).